 20 Ways To Reduce Food Waste in Your Home

 We’ve discussed why reducing food waste is important, but things are often easier said than done.
-Below are 20 tips for reducing food waste in your home.
+Below are 20 tips for one of the simplest pest control methods, reducing food waste in your home.

 1. Plan Your Meals